Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Method Details

 \subsection{DPO with Length Normalization}

-DPO objective~\cite{DPO_2023} augmented with length normalization (LN) demonstrated significantly more stable training dynamics in our experiments.
+The DPO objective~\citep{DPO_2023} augmented with length normalization (LN) demonstrates significantly more stable training dynamics in our experiments.
 In the following, we briefly introduce DPO with length normalization to prepare for the subsequent sections.
 The gradient of the DPO loss (the main paper~\cref{eq:dpo}) with respect to the policy model $\pi_{\theta}$ parameters $\theta$ can be written as:

-\nobreak where the implicit reward function (excluding the partition function $Z(x)$ for simplicity) is:
+where the implicit reward function (excluding the partition function $Z(x)$ for simplicity) is:

-\nobreak The gradient of DPO with length normalization (DPO w/ LN) is:
+The gradient of DPO with length normalization (DPO w/ LN) is:

-\nobreak where the reward function with length normalization ($r_{\text{LN}}$) is defined as follows:
+where the reward function with length normalization ($r_{\text{LN}}$) is defined as follows:

-\nobreak Recent studies~\cite{SimPO_2024,R_DPO_2024,Eliminating_biased_length_2024} have observed that DPO training allows the policy to exploit a length bias in the data, assigning disproportionately high probabilities to longer sequences.
-As a result, DPO-trained models tend to produce unduly long responses, even though the quality of a response should remain independent of the token length of it~\cite{LC_AlpacaEval_2024,Length_correlation_2023,Spurious_correlation_2022,Who_Answers_It_Better_2024}.
-Thus, length normalization (LN) has been introduced in the framework of DPO by recent studies~\cite{SimPO_2024,Eliminating_biased_length_2024}.
+Recent studies~\citep{SimPO_2024,R_DPO_2024,Eliminating_biased_length_2024} have observed that DPO training allows the policy to exploit a length bias in the data, assigning disproportionately high probabilities to longer sequences.
+As a result, DPO-trained models tend to produce unduly long responses, even though the quality of a response should remain independent of its token length~\citep{LC_AlpacaEval_2024,Length_correlation_2023,Spurious_correlation_2022,Who_Answers_It_Better_2024}.
+Thus, length normalization (LN) has been introduced in the framework of DPO by recent studies~\citep{SimPO_2024,Eliminating_biased_length_2024}.